Full Fact: Focus

 In 2016, Full Fact checked claims made during the United Kingdom European Union membership referendum campaign.
 In 2017, Full Fact worked with a similar organisation named First Draft to carry out fact-checking during the UK general election.

 On 11 January 2019, it was announced that Full Fact would be providing fact-checking services to the Facebook platform.

 In January 2022, Full Fact signed a letter of fact checkers calling for YouTube to stop algorithms from suggesting videos of creators deemed to be spreading misinformation or disinformation as well as to display contextual information on videos deemed to be spreading such information.

 In evidence submitted regarding the Online Safety Bill, Full Fact argued for widening the definition of harmful content to be suppressed to include content that is harmful to democracy and society, not just individuals.
-They argued that suppressed content should specified by legislation for increased democratic oversight, arguing that there was de facto censorship-by-proxy by the Government through government officials contacting companies.
+They argued that suppressed content should specified by legislation for increased democratic oversight, arguing that there was de facto censorship-by-proxy by the government through officials contacting companies.

-In 2023, Full Fact called for the removal of Conservative MP, Andrew Bridgen, from the party after the MP made claims that covid-19 vaccines were a gene therapy with various medical side effects.
+In January 2023, Full Fact called for the removal of Conservative MP Andrew Bridgen from the party after he made claims that COVID-19 vaccines were a gene therapy with various medical side effects.